 Simon Schofield is a retired British executive who has gained over 25 years of tax and trade policy experience in both industry and private practice on direct tax, VAT and customs matters .
 His previous organisations include Ernst & Young, Deloitte, General Electric, Schlumberger, Huawei and Samsung Electronics.
 Simon served on the Private Sector Consultative Group to the WCO for customs and supply/value chain matters affecting the efficient movement of goods across borders as well as being involved in tax matters connected with the global rollout of new E-commerce businesses.
 Simon holds a degree from University of Cambridge and is a member of the Chartered Institute of Taxation and formerly Institute of Chartered Accountants in England and Wales.

 Norman T. Schenk, Secretary-Treasurer

 Norm Schenk, a retired Vice President of UPS and currently President of NT Schenk & Associates spent most of his career focused on simplifying the movement of e-commerce shipments across international borders.
 Norm chaired the International Chamber of Commerce (ICC) Commission on Customs and Trade, and worked with the World Customs Organization (WCO) to reduce trade barriers and simplify e-commerce processes.
-Norm currently serves in an advisory role to the U.S. Department of Commerce and chairs the Regulatory and Trade subcommittee.
+Norm served in an advisory role to the U.S. Department of Commerce and chaired the Regulatory and Trade subcommittee.
 He previously served in advisory roles to Department of State, U.S. Customs and Border Protection (CBP) and Department of Homeland Security (DHS)).